HireMeDeveloper/IrishIndependentWordle/README.txt

         The emojis are chosen from a set number of options available in Unicode.
         I cannot add my own colors to these, and I am at the mercy of what is available in unicode standard.
-        Here are the colors I have been able to find within the unicode standard: 🟥🟧🟨🟩🟦🟪🟫⬛⬜
+        Here are the colors I have been able to find within the unicode standard: 🟥🟧🟨🟩🟦🟪🟫⬛⬜ Toast alert was set to use the default lime color from css, let me know if you would rather use a hsl color code.